margohpolo/wwimporters/README.md

 - Added EF Migration script approach to creating Stored Procedures on Migrate => This does <b>not</b> run the said created SPs => This is either a <b>risky</b> approach, or error-prone, or both...
+- Tidied up OnModelCreating using the OnModelCreatingPartial auto-generated via DbFirst

 <br />
 <br />